-The very mention of this ailment will have the majority of you runners cringing and reaching for the ice pack.
-But it is also a condition which is often misunderstood, misdiagnosed and therefore mistreated, which always leads to frustration.
+The very mention of this ailment will have the majority of our runners cringing and reaching for the ice pack.
+But it is also a condition which is often misunderstood, misdiagnosed, and therefore mistreated, which always leads to frustration.
 BUT rest assured with a proper diagnosis and injury management your foot pain can be just another story you recall on those long trail runs!

 The causes of Plantar Fasciitis will vary from patient to patient.
 Some factors to consider are: age, gender weight, time spent on your feet be it work hours or training hours, the surface (ie concrete) starting a new activity, increasing your current activity, foot biomechanics (excessive pronation – rolling inwards), poor shoe support or old shoes and tight muscles are all some of the causes.

 Because the Plantar Fascia is located at the bottom of our foot, it is extremely hard to rest and allow the healing process to begin.
-It is this reason we often see patients suffering with this condition for longer than necessary.
-With early intervention, correct management and advice healing time can be significantly improved.
+It is this reason we often see patients suffering from this condition for longer than necessary.
+With early intervention, correct management, and advice healing time can be significantly improved.

 As with any musculoskeletal condition, treatment will vary from patient to patient.
-The key factor is to ensure your treatment is focused at both relieving your symptoms but also identifying the underlying cause of your problem.
+The key factor is to ensure your treatment is specific to you.
+And is also focused on both relieving your symptoms and ensuring long term solutions.
+Aspect to Consider:

 Muscles / Biomechanics: